-In this paper, we propose to use higher-order logic theorem proving for the formalization of standard potential flows that are governed by the Laplace equation.
-We also provide the formal verification of these exact potential flow solutions for the Laplace equation, along with their applications in aerodynamics.
-While there exist some formalization work of other types of partial differential equations, such as the wave equation [4], the heat equation [7] and the telegrapher's equations [8], to the best of our knowledge, there is no formalization of the Laplace equation in the literature.
-Therefore, the formal analysis of potential flows governed by the Laplace equation using HOL theorem proving is the first of its kind, which could be very useful for safety-critical applications.
+While there exist some formalization work of other types of partial differential equations, such as the Wave Equation [4], the Heat Equation [6] and the Telegrapher's Equation [7], to the best of our knowledge, there exists no formalization of the Laplace equation in the literature.
+Therefore, the formal analysis of potential flows governed by the Laplace's equation using HOL theorem proving is the first of its kind, which could be very useful for safety-critical applications.

-The rest of the paper is organized as follows: Sect.
-2 describes some preliminary details of the potential flow theory and the HOL Light theorem prover that are necessary for understanding the rest of the paper.
-We present the formalization of standard potential flows in Sect.
-3. In Sect.
-4, we provide the formal verification of the validity of the exact potential flow solutions for the Laplace equation.
-Sect.
-5 provides the formal verification of the linearity of the Laplace operator as well as the verification of more complicated flows that are constructed by combining the standard potential flows.
-Finally, Sect.
-6 concludes the paper.
+The rest of the paper is organized as follows: Section 2 describes some preliminary details of the potential flow theory and the HOL Light theorem prover that are necessary for understanding the rest of the paper.
+We present the formalization of standard potential flows in Section 3.
+In Section 4, we provide the formal verification of the validity of the exact potential flow solutions for the Laplace's equation.
+Section 5 provides the formal verification of the linearity of the Laplace's operator as well as the verification of more complicated flows that are constructed by combining the standard potential flows.
+Finally, Section 6 concludes the paper.